Healthcare and Medicines Advertising Policy

 - Sexually suggestive or adult-themed massage ads

-- Use of misleading medical terms without license
+- Use of misleading medical terms without a license

 - Ads from unverified or unlicensed clinics in regulated markets

-If your ad was disapproved for violating our Healthcare & Medicines Advertising Policy, follow these steps:
+If your ad was disapproved for violating our Healthcare and Medicines Advertising Policy, follow these steps:

-- Review the specific category and detailed explanation provided in the disapproval notification or email.
-Make Necessary Changes
+Review the specific category and explanation provided in the disapproval notification.

 - Remove misleading or exaggerated claims